Carlos Reutemann: Career at Williams

+After his retirement, Reutemann was invited by Guy Ligier to test a Ligier in a 1984 pre-season test.
+He tested a Ligier JS21 modified to test the new-for 1984 Renault Gordini EF4 V6 turbo.
+The test took place at Paul Ricard in November 1983 and he used Michel Ferté's helmet, who was also present at the test.
+This was his only test and he never drove in the 1984 season.

 Formula One: legacy

 In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Reutemann was ranked the 27th best Formula One driver of all time.

 Rallying career

 Reutemann was approached by Fiat during the 1980 F1 season with an offer to drive a Fiat 131 in the inaugural 1980 Codasur Rally (now Rally Argentina), where he finished in third place.
 In 1985 he accepted another offer to drive in the Argentinian Rally, this time by Peugeot.
 Driving a 205 T16 Reutemann again finished in third place.